Haywood County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the DMV proves that the suspension was justified, your license will remain suspended.
+- Suspension Upheld: If the DMV proves its case, your license suspension will be upheld.

-- Suspension Overturned: If you successfully challenge the DMV's case, your license will be reinstated.
+- Suspension Overturned: If you successfully challenge the DMV's evidence, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in North Carolina

-Even if your license is initially suspended, you may be eligible for a hardship or restricted license, allowing you to drive under specific circumstances.
+Even if your license is suspended, you may be eligible for a limited driving privilege, often referred to as a hardship or restricted license, under North Carolina law.

-- What You Can Drive For: Restricted licenses typically limit your driving to specific purposes, such as commuting to and from work, attending school, or going to medical appointments.
+- What You Can Drive For: A restricted license typically allows you to drive only for essential purposes, such as getting to and from work, school, medical appointments, or court-ordered treatment programs.

-- IID Requirement: Depending on the circumstances of your DUI arrest, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back